ADlv21/screens/docs/migrations/README.md

 ## Support

-If you encounter any issues with the migrations:
+If you encounter any issues with the migration:
 1. Check the Supabase documentation
 2. Verify your database connection
 3. Review the error messages carefully
 4. Ensure you have the necessary permissions

 # Migration Notes

-## 2024-XX-XX: Switch to Credit-Based Usage Tracking
+## 2024-XX-XX: Unified Final Schema
-- Replaced `monthly_creations_used` and `monthly_edits_used` with `credits_used` and `credits_granted` in `credit_usage` table.
-- Updated all utility functions to use credits instead of creations/edits.
-- Standard Plan now grants 200 credits/month, Pro Plan grants 500 credits/month.
+- All schema, triggers, functions, storage, and policies are now in a single migration file.
-- All usage tracking and enforcement is now credit-based.
+- Credit-based usage tracking is the default.
+- All legacy columns and triggers have been removed.